kumagai-group/pydefect/docs_rst/tutorial.rst

     Mg149Se_mp-1185632/ MgSe_mp-13031/ Mg_mp-1094122/ Se_mp-570481/

 In each directory, there are :code:`POSCAR` and :code:`prior_info.yaml`.
-The :code:`prior_info.yaml` contains the some information in the Materials Project database, which is useful for determining the first-principles calculation conditions.
+The :code:`prior_info.yaml` contains some information in the Materials Project database, which is useful for determining the first-principles calculation conditions.

 For example, :code:`Mg_mp-1094122/prior_info.yaml` is